-For general-defined non-rigid registration problem, estimating the correspondence between two point sets is very challenging, and CPD uses the EM algorithm to iteratively update the correspondence probability matrix, $\sigma^2$ of the Gaussian model, and the coefficient matrix $M$ until convergence.
-In E-step, CPD fixes the current estimation of $\sigma^2$ and $\bm W$ to estimate more accurate correspondences while $\sigma^2$ and $\bm W$ are later optimized in M-step.
-However, the correspondence of our target $Y_{\rm reg}^{\rm nrr}$ and source $Y_{\rm vot}^{\rm nrr}$ has been given naturally by the order of nodes in the sequence.
+For general-defined non-rigid registration problem, estimating the correspondence between two point sets is very challenging, and CPD uses the EM algorithm to iteratively update the correspondence probability matrix, $\sigma^2$ of the Gaussian model, and the weight matrix $M$ until convergence.
+In the E-step, CPD fixes the current estimation of $\sigma^2$ and $\bm W$ to estimate more accurate correspondences while $\sigma^2$ and $\bm W$ are later optimized in the M-step.
+However, the correspondence of our source $Y_{\rm reg}^{\rm nrr}$ and target $Y_{\rm vot}^{\rm nrr}$ has been given naturally by the order of nodes in the sequence.
 Thus, there is no need to execute the E-step and we can directly update $\sigma^2$ and $\bm W$ iteratively.

-Following Equa.
-(22) and Equa.
+Following Eq.
+(22) and Eq.
 (23) in \cite{myronenko2010point}, we can fix the correspondence probability matrix as an identity matrix and solve $\bm W$ and $\sigma^2$ using